Msarang7/Comma10k-Segmentation-using-DeepLabV3/README.md

 - The output from ASPP is upsampled to h and w from h/8 adnd w/8 keeping the number of channels equivalent to the number of labels in the masks.
 Code for this is present in [deeplabv3.py](https://github.com/Msarang7/Comma10k-Segmentation-using-DeepLabV3/blob/main/deeplabv3.py)

+# Training Details and Results

+- Model was trained for 70 hours on a RTX-2060.
+Values of training parameters can be found in [train.py](https://github.com/Msarang7/Comma10k-Segmentation-using-DeepLabV3/blob/main/train.py).

+- Using Categorical Cross Entropy as the metric, training loss of 0.0505 and validation loss  0.045120 was observed after 206 epochs.
+The model can converge more probably but due to limited computing resources loss it was trained for limited time.

+# Visualization